"What happens when our agency uses three procurement methods in one project?"

 The 8th and 9th of April, Kampala.
 143 procurement officers from 59 Ugandan public bodies sat through two days of training on the Government Procurement Portal.
 The portal had been live since February.
 The training was not the launch.
 It was the test of whether the launch had landed.

 The ownership distinction matters for how I write about this.
 The Government Procurement Portal is not mine.
 It belongs to the Public Procurement and Disposal of Public Assets Authority and, through it, to the Government of Uganda.
 I was contracted through CoST, the Infrastructure Transparency Initiative, to help build it.
 The transfer the training tested is not from me to PPDA; it is from the build team (CoST plus our technical partners) to PPDA's officers, the agencies that publish through them, and the public the disclosure is meant to serve.
-Calling the system mine would misdescribe the chain of accountability the disclosure regime depends on.

-Of those 143 officers, 51% were women.
-They came from 59 organisations including the Office of the Prime Minister, Kampala Capital City Authority, the Ministry of Finance, the Uganda Electricity Transmission Company, the Uganda Revenue Authority, and the National Environment Management Authority.
-That mix matters.
-A roomful of officers from a single agency is a closed loop.
-A roomful from 59 is a stress test.
+What the April cohort looked like: 143 officers from 59 organisations including the Office of the Prime Minister, Kampala Capital City Authority, the Ministry of Finance, the Uganda Electricity Transmission Company, the Uganda Revenue Authority, and the National Environment Management Authority.
 Every workflow assumption the build team had baked in over the previous year got challenged within the first morning, by people who would actually have to use the portal.

-What I observed in the room: officers closer to daily data entry asked questions that the senior decision-makers in the same agency had stopped noticing.
+Officers closer to daily data entry asked questions that the senior decision-makers in the same agency had stopped noticing.
 They flagged friction in field validation, audit-trail visibility for junior staff, workflow problems that only show up when you do not have political cover to skip steps.
-That observation is real.
-What I cannot tell you, because I did not measure it, is whether the active variable was gender, role, seniority, or central-versus-regional posting.
-These almost certainly correlate.
-A controlled comparison is what would isolate them, and I do not have one.

 3. The boring questions are the survival questions

 The interesting training questions, the ones that demo well, are about novel features.
 Reporting, analytics, cross-project search, the things that distinguish a modern disclosure portal from a 2010s PDF dump.
 The questions that predict survival are the boring ones.

 What happens when a contract gets cancelled mid-procurement and a new one replaces it.
 How do I correct a typo three months after publication.
 What happens when an officer leaves and their drafts need to transfer.
 Who can see this before I publish, who can see it after, and how do I tell the difference.

 None of these are exciting.
 None of them get into a launch press release.
 All of them are the questions an officer asks when they are imagining themselves using the system on a Tuesday afternoon when nothing is going right.
 If you cannot answer them on day one of training, you have built a system for the launch event, not for the work.

+The 395 projects that were live in the portal as of training day were not the test.
+The test was whether an officer in a regional office could correct one of those projects three weeks later without phoning Kampala.
+We had built that capability.
+We had not built the documentation that explained how to use it.
 By the end of the second day, the documentation existed because the officers had written it.
 Not metaphorically.
-Two officers from KCCA started a shared draft mid-session, capturing the steps for a workflow we had not formally documented because we had assumed it would be obvious.
+Two officers from Kampala Capital City Authority started a shared draft mid-session, capturing the steps for a workflow we had not formally documented because we had assumed it would be obvious.
 By lunchtime on day two, four other agency representatives had added their variants, and one had photographed the resulting whiteboard sketches.
 We took that whiteboard back to the office on the second night and rebuilt three pages of the official portal handbook around it.
 The pages now in the live training pack come from those two days.
 The author credit on those pages is not mine.
-That is what ownership transfer looks like, on the day it actually happens.

 Most teams I have worked with treat regulator sign-off as launch.
 It is not.
 Regulator sign-off is one of three validations a transparency portal needs, and conflating them is what turns a working system into a digital monument.